Wondering “How Long Should I Read a Day?” Here is an answer.

 On the other hand, it is not so important how long you read, but what kind of material you choose.
 Twenty minutes with meaningful pieces is much more effective than 2 hours of gossip columns.
 Less is often more.

 Anyhow, the key here is to like the process.
 If you read because you must (like MUST), you will feel the pressure of this requirement.
-Consequently, there are great chances you will hate it in the end.
+Consequently, there is a great chance you will hate it in the end.
 On some days, you can’t read more than three pages, but on other ones, you manage to do 100.
 The thing is to try doing it regularly without being harsh to yourself for a minor setback.
 It is okay to fall off the wagon as long as we get back on.

 Benefits of reading daily